eduardolucioac/private_tux/README.md

 **Scheduling (Crontab) for the Security Routine**

-Make an schedule for the Security Routine...
+Make an schedule for the Security Routine (p_tux.bash)...

 ```
 [...]